ileenf/Rate-My-Class/README.md

 * Users can sort by rating, department, etc
 * Date and username is displayed on the reviews
 * Ratings show up as star symbols
-* like, dislike, save reviews
+* Like, dislike, save reviews
-* recently searched, datetime posted
+* Recently searched, datetime posted
-* filter for search
+* Filter for search
-* filter review comments for curse words
+* Filter review comments for curse words
+* Reviews are sorted from higher to lower quality

 ### 2. Screen Archetypes